-Not far to the south, an easy day trip from Munich, is the famous castle of Neuschwanstein, built by mad King Ludwig in the 19th century and the model for the Disneyland Castle.
+An easy day trip from Munich is the famous castle of Neuschwanstein, built by mad King Ludwig in the 19th century and the model for the Disney Cinderella Castle.
 The nearby Bavarian Alps have skiing in winter and hiking in summer.
-Hitler’s Berchtesgarten retreat was there, and is still a popular resort area.
+Hitler’s Berchtesgarten retreat was there and is still a popular resort area.

 The Hofbräuhaus is one of the great bars of the world.
 There’s lots of tourists, but lots of locals too.
 It has a real oom-pah-pah band and is in Munich’s historic city center, where there are lots of great bars and restaurants.

 Whenever we are in Munich we seem to go to the Deutsches Museum, which rivals the Smithsonian in Washington as one the world’s great technology museums.
 And the Englischer Garten is up there with Hyde Park and Central Park.

 NO VISIT TO Germany is complete without a short cruise down the Rhine River.
 The stretch between Koblenz and Mainz is the place to go, past the famous Lorelei rock.
 North of there are Bonn and Cologne.
 Bonn is boring but has the Beethoven Museum.
 Cologne is a great city, with a famous and beautiful cathedral, where they say the Three Wise Men are buried.